-- Assets that can be inventoried or property held mainly for sale to customers. - 2.
-Depreciable or real property used in the trade or business. - 3.
-Certain copyrights; literary, musical, or artistic compositions; letters or memorandums; or similar property. - 4.
-Accounts or notes receivable acquired in the ordinary course of trade or business for services rendered or from the sale of property described in 1 above. - 5.
-U.S. Government publications, including the Congressional Record, that the corporation received from the Government, other than by purchase at the normal sales price, or that the corporation got from another taxpayer who had received it in a similar way, if the corporation's basis is determined by reference to the previous owner.
+- Stock in trade or other property included in inventory or held mainly for sale to customers. - Accounts or notes receivable acquired in the ordinary course of the trade or business for services rendered or from the sale of stock in trade or other property held mainly for sale to customers. - Depreciable or real property used in the trade or business. - Certain copyrights; literary, musical, or artistic compositions; letters or memorandums; or similar property.
+See section 1221(3). - U.S. Government publications, including the Congressional Record, that the corporation received from the Government, other than by purchase at the normal sales price, or that the corporation got from another taxpayer who had received it in a similar way, if the corporation's basis is determined by reference to the previous owner.